KamalAbdali/UrduKeyboardLinux/distrib/readme-linux.txt

-6. Execute the following command to compile the changed keyboard information into the system: setxkbmap -layout pk -variant urd-qwerty -print | xkbcomp - (For this command to work, you might need to be in an Xterm shell window rather than a regular command window.)
+6. Execute the following command to compile the changed keyboard information into the system:

+	setxkbmap -layout pk -variant urd-qwerty -print | xkbcomp -

+(For this command to work, you might need to be in an Xterm shell window rather than a regular command window, and again execute 'su' command first.)

 7. Logout and login again (or restart the machine) for the above changes to take effect.